AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 Malicious IP
 ```

-The EC2 instance is already generating traffic towards a malicious IP address.
+The EC2 instance is actively communicating with a **malicious IP** address.

 ### 4.2 SSH to aws-us-east1-spoke1-test1 <span style='color:#33ECFF'>(BONUS)</span></summary>